sohomghosh/sohom1ghosh.github.io/_pages/about.md

 In one sentence, "I am a Data Scientist by profession, an Engineer by qualification and an Artist from within". 😄

 I love [reading and playing harmonica](https://www.youtube.com/channel/UCDFFMnTn71JcYqXO3IpRUsw).
-I am a fitness buff and I believe that "Health is Wealth".
+Being a fitness buff, I believe that "Health is Wealth".

 > **_UPDATES:_**